10 Top-Rated Tourist Attractions in Galway

 4 Galway Cathedral

 A short eight-minute walk from St. Nicholas' takes visitors to Galway Cathedral overlooking the River Corrib.
 Those interested in James Joyce may wish to make a stop en-route at the smallest museum in Ireland, Nora Barnacle's House (Nora was Joyce's wife).
-The Cathedral was constructed in the late 1950s and is the youngest of Europe's great stone cathedrals.
-Designed by J.J.
-Robinson in an eclectic style, it includes some Renaissance details mixed with the Romanesque and Gothic traditions.
-The cathedral also boasts an impressive variety of art, including a large Crucifixion mosaic by Patrick Pollen, beautiful rose windows, and a statue of the Virgin by Imogen Stuart.
+Built in the late 1950s, the cathedral was and is the youngest of Europe's grand stone cathedrals.
+It was designed by J.J.
+Robinson in a blend of styles; Renaissance details mix with Romanesque and Gothic features.
+The cathedral also displays a superb collection of art, including a large Crucifixion mosaic by Patrick Pollen, beautiful rose windows, and a statue of the Virgin by Imogen Stuart.

 Hours: Open daily 8.30am-6.30pm